 Some states have extreme restrictions related to marijuana business licenses for growing, manufacturing, and dispensing.
 For example, some states require vertical integration of cannabis operations so a single license holder controls the cannabis from seed to sale.
 Cannabiz Media refers to these as “stacked licenses” – where a single license holder must control cultivation, processing, and dispensing.

 Stacked license structures make it much easier for states to monitor activity in the industry, but the structure also limits competition and market growth.
 This license structure has caused controversy in multiple states.
-For example, a Florida court ruled that the state’s requirement for vertical integration is unconstitutional in 2019.
+For example, a Florida court ruled that the state’s requirement for vertical integration was unconstitutional in 2019.

 6. Physician Registrations and Dispensary and Retailer Licenses